 Urban Park Executive Leadership Program

-The Central Park Conservancy Institute for Urban Parks and the City University of New York School of Professional Studies (CUNY SPS) are pleased to announce the Urban Park Executive Leadership Program.
+The Central Park Conservancy Institute for Urban Parks and the City University of New York School of Professional Studies (CUNY SPS) are now accepting applications for the Fall 2018 session of the Urban Park Executive Leadership Program.

-The program is currently anticipated to consist of four days of classroom activity plus a one-day practicum, during which the participants can interact with and learn directly from Conservancy staff.
+The program consists of four days of classroom activity plus a one-day practicum, during which the participants can interact with and learn directly from Conservancy staff.

 Upon completing the Urban Park Executive Leadership Program, participants will be able to:

 - Demonstrate familiarity with fundamental concepts related to urban parks and the public-private partnerships supporting them.

 - Describe the common issues facing urban parks, and their implications.

 - Describe the major activities required to manage an urban park.